 - Advances in propulsion to make interstellar travel possible.

-Povill argued that humanity would have evolved beyond corruption, greed and fear.
+Povill argued that by the time of Star Trek, humanity would have evolved beyond corruption, greed and fear.
 The people of the twenty-third century would have little interest in possessions, “be they things or lovers.”

 The contracts are renewable, which makes monogamy a possibility if it is a continued desire by both parties.